ArchonInfoSys/knockout-tippy/README.md

 > A simple knockout binding that allows you to add a tool tip to an element.

-Read a [full introduction](http://dev.archoninfosys.com/2014/02/knockout-inline-confirm/) to this component with a small demo.

 ##Install with [Bower](http://bower.io/)

 ```